No one likes talking about health insurance.

 The Affordable Care Act (ACA) was enacted in March of 2010.
 It is known as the Patient Protection and Affordable Care Act or even ‘Obamacare’.
 The law has 3 goals: to make affordable health insurance available to more people; to expand Medicare to cover more adults and to support medical innovation.
 The ACA is a far-reaching law, and even though Americans have lived with the law for 8 years, it is clear that the law introduced new benefits, unique challenges, and moreover, a lot of confusion.

 The Affordable Care Act (or “ACA”) attempts to make health care more affordable in a number of ways.
 The ACA established exchanges or markets where individuals can compare eligible plans, features, and costs.

-The ACA established the Premium Tax Credit, essentially subsidies for individuals and families with taxable income of no more that 400 times the federal poverty level.
-For individuals and families that make no more than 250 percent of the federal poverty level, there is an additional and lessor known subsidy for those that choose silver plans.
+The ACA established the Premium Tax Credit, essentially subsidies for individuals and families with a taxable income of no more than 400 times the federal poverty level.
+For individuals and families that make no more than 250 percent of the federal poverty level, there is an additional and lesser-known subsidy for those that choose silver plans.

 You may be able to buy insurance on the marketplace if you live in the United States, are a U.S citizen, and if you are not incarcerated.

 What you need to know about the marketplace